Oubahoubah/camilladsp_tasmotaplugs/README.md

-# camilladsp.monitor
+# camilladsp_tasmotaplugs
-CamillaDSP.monitor probes CamillaDSP status through its websocket to switch on Tasmota plugs to turn on your amplifiers when "Running".
+camilladsp_tasmotaplugs probes CamillaDSP status through its websocket to switch on Tasmota plugs to turn on your amplifiers when "Running".
 It can be installed as a systemd service using very little resources in the background so not to compromise the audio playback quality.

 ## Dependencies
 Code has been kept as basic as possible: